f3d-app/f3d/doc/user/OPTIONS.md

 ### `-v`, `--volume` (_bool_, default: `false`)

 Enable _volume rendering_.
-It is only available for 3D image data (vti, dcm, nrrd, mhd files) and will display nothing with other formats.
+It is only fonctionnal for 3D image data (VTKXMLVTI, DICOM, NRRD, MetaImage files) and will display nothing with other formats.
 It forces coloring.

 ### `-i`, `--inverse` (_bool_, default: `false`)